hashicorp/terraform-provider-aws/docs/contributing/contribution-checklists.md

   To add the AWS Go SDK service client:

+    - Determine the service identifier using the rule described in [the Naming Guide](./naming.md#service-identifier).
+Examples of service identifiers include `ec2`, `pi`, `rbin`, `rum`, `s3`, and `servicecatalogappregistry`.
-    - In `internal/conns/conns.go`: Add a string constant for the service.
-Follow these rules to name the constant.
+    - In `names/names_data.csv`, add a new line for the service following the guidance in the [`names` README](../../names/README.md).
-        - The constant name should be the same as the service name used in the AWS Go SDK except:
-            1. Drop "service" or "api" if the service name ends with either or both, and
-            2. Shorten the service name if it is excessively long.
-Avoid names longer than 17 characters if possible.
-When shortening a service name, look to the endpoints ID, common usage in documentation and marketing, and discuss the change with the community and maintainers to get buy in.
-The goals for this alternate name are to be instantly recognizable, not verbose, and more easily managed.
-        - The constant name should be capitalized following Go mixed-case rules.
-In other words:
-            1. Do not use underscores,
-            2. The first letter of each word is capitalized, and
-            3. Abbreviations and initialisms are all caps.
-        - Proper examples include `CognitoIdentity`, `DevOpsGuru`, `DynamoDB`, `ECS`, `Prometheus` ("Service" is dropped from end), and `ServerlessRepo` (shortened from "Serverless Application Repository").
-        - The constant value is the same as the name but all lowercase (_e.g._, `DynamoDB = "dynamodb"`).
-    - In `internal/conns/conns.go`: Add a new entry to the `serviceData` map:
-        1. The entry key is the string constant created above
-        2. The `GoV1ClientName` is the exact name of the return type of the `New()` method of the service.
-For example, see the `New()` method in the [Application Auto Scaling documentation](https://docs.aws.amazon.com/sdk-for-go/api/service/applicationautoscaling/#New).
-        3. For `ServiceName`, `EndpointsID`, and `ServiceID`, directly reference the AWS Go SDK service package for the values.
-For example, `accessanalyzer.ServiceName`, `accessanalyzer.EndpointsID`, and `accessanalyzer.ServiceID` respectively.
-        4. `ProviderNameUpper` is the exact same as the constant _name_ (_not_ value) as described above.
-        5. In most cases, the `Aliases` slice will have one element, an all-lowercase string that matches the AWS SDK Go service name and provider constant value, described above.
-However, when these diverge, it may be helpful to add additional elements.
-Practitioners can use any of these names in the provider configuration when customizing service endpoints.
+    - In `names/names.go`, add a constant for the service, in alphabetical order.
+The constant name is the same as the service identifier except it is properly capitalized using Go mixed-case.
+The constant value is the service identifier.
+For example, `SavingsPlans = "savingsplans"`, `SageMakerA2IRuntime = "sagemakera2iruntime"`, and `SSMContacts = "ssmcontacts"`.
-    - In `internal/conns/conns.go`: Add a new import for the AWS Go SDK code.
-E.g.
+    - In `internal/conns/conns.go`: Add a new import for the AWS Go SDK code. _E.g._, `github.com/aws/aws-sdk-go/service/quicksight`
-    `github.com/aws/aws-sdk-go/service/quicksight`
-    - In `internal/conns/conns.go`: Add a new `{ServiceName}Conn` field to the `AWSClient` struct for the service client.
-The service name should match the constant name, capitalized the same, as described above.
+    - In `internal/conns/conns.go`: Add a new client connection field to the `AWSClient` struct in alphabetical order:
-    _E.g._, `DynamoDBConn *dynamodb.DynamoDB`.
+        1. The field's name is `{ServiceName}Conn`, where `{ServiceName}` is the same as the ProviderPackageBoth column in `names/names_data.csv` and the constant name (see above). _E.g._, if we were adding the RUM service, the constant name is `RUM` and the `ProviderPackageBoth` column is `RUM` so the field name is `RUMConn`.
+        2. The field's type is a pointer to the service's client type in the AWS SDK for Go v1. _E.g._, if we were adding SES, the new field would be this type: `SESConn *ses.SES`.
-    - In `internal/conns/conns.go`: Create the new service client in the `{ServiceName}Conn` field in the `AWSClient` instantiation within `Client()`, using the constant created above as a key to a value in the `Endpoints` map. _E.g._, `DynamoDBConn: dynamodb.New(sess.Copy(&aws.Config{Endpoint: aws.String(c.Endpoints[DynamoDB])})),`.
+    - In `internal/conns/conns.go`: Assign a new instance of the service client to the client connection field in the `client` variable definition. _E.g._, for DynamoDB, the instance assignment line looks like this: `DynamoDBConn: dynamodb.New(sess.Copy(&aws.Config{Endpoint: aws.String(c.Endpoints[DynamoDB])})),`.

     - In `website/allowed-subcategories.txt`: Add a name acceptable for the documentation navigation.
     - In `website/docs/guides/custom-service-endpoints.html.md`: Add the service
     name in the list of customizable endpoints.